casebeer/factual/README.md

     # lat, lon, radius in meters
     coffee_places = s.read(places).search("coffee").within(40.7353,-73.9912,1000).run().records()

+## Factual v2 "Server" API

 To use the v2 API, instantiate a factual.v2.Session object instead of a factual.Session object:

     v2_session = factual.v2.Session(api_key="deadbeef")
 	...

-Note that you'll need to use a v2 API key.
+Note that you'll need to provide a v2 API key using the <tt>api_key</tt> argument.
+Factual issues v2 API keys via a different process than for v3 API credentials.

 In the v2 API, you can also modify a record in the Playpen: